andrewcooke/bnum/README.md

 The only solutions I can see are:

-1. Use a special (explicit) value
+1. use a special (explicit) value;
-1. Use a special format for names
+1. use a special format for names;
-1. Use strings rather than identifiers
+1. use strings rather than identifiers.

 The first, with ellipses, is what Enum uses for its auto-numbering (currently undocumented, but visible in the source) and it seems better than the